Skip to content

 └────────────────┘ └─────────────────────┘

-This means: - Swapping RocksDB for another WAL requires only implementing WalPort. - Swapping chDB for another SQL engine requires only implementing QueryPort. - The HTTP layer can be replaced without touching business logic.
+This means: - Swapping RocksDB for another WAL requires only implementing WalPort. - Swapping chDB for another engine requires implementing QueryPort and PointsSinkPort. - Application services use ReplicationPort and FlushPort instead of concrete cluster clients. - The HTTP layer can be replaced without touching business logic.

 3. Module Structure